ticktackk/RouteOnSubdomainForXF2/README.md

 Replacing `<example.com>` with your own host.
 You'll also need to update nginx/apache/etc host configuration file to support wildcard.

-Once above files are added you can enable routes on subdomain via ACP > Setup > Navigation > Routes on subdomain.
+Once above lines are added you can enable routes on subdomain via ACP > Setup > Navigation > Routes on subdomain.

 # To-do
 * [ ] Add support for route filters